Skip to main content

 STUDENTS WHO WOULD LIKE TO MINOR IN EAST ASIAN STUDIES MUST FIRST CONSULT THE MINOR ADVISOR AND SUBMIT AN ADVISING FORMTHE ADVISOR MUST SIGN THIS FORM.

 NEXT STEP -- COMPLETE DECLARATION OF MINOR FORM THROUGH DOCUSIGN (FOUND HERE).
+ATTACH A COPY OF THE SIGNED ADVISING FORM TO THE DOCUSIGN FORM.
 LIST THE DUP, ANRI YASUDA (ay4yq) AS THE DECLARATION OF MAJOR/ MINOR CONTACT.

 Prerequisites: